Deutsch Français

 Grants for the new building

-Our project was recognised to be ‘outstanding’ under the “Variowohnen” future investment program by the Federal Ministry for Construction and we obtained a government grant of ca. €2.12 million.
-An additional grant over €500,000 was approved in the context of the program “Holz Innovativ” (innovation in wood) that is financed by the European Regional Development Fund EFRE and the German State of Baden-Württemberg.
-Grants over €240,000 by the City of Heidelberg honour the dormitory’s barrier-free design (€50,000 Euro) and the energy efficient passive house construction (€190,000).
+Our project was recognised to be 'outstanding' under the "Variowohnen" future investment program by the Federal Ministry for Construction and we obtained a government grant of ca. 2.12 million euros.
+An additional grant over 500,000 euros was approved in the context of the program "Holz Innovativ"(innovation in wood) that is financed by the European Regional Development Fund EFRE and the German State of Baden-Württemberg.
+Grants over 240,000 euros by the City of Heidelberg honour the dormitory’s barrier-free design (50,000 euros) and the energy efficient passive house construction (190,500 euros).

-Direct loans and donations
+Direct loans

-The project is realised according to the “Mietshäuser Syndikat” model (apartment house syndicate), which has supported over 170 projects in Germany.
+The project is realised according to the Mietshäuser Syndikat model (apartment house syndicate), which has supported over 190 projects in Germany.
 In this matter, we work together with project advisors in Freiburg.
 In this financing model, direct loans constitute an important source of funding.
 These are subordinated loans made by individuals who would like to support the project or want to be part of it.
-In the current planning, we need to raise approximately €3.2 million in direct loans and donations.

 The current status of our efforts is regularly published on our direct loans page.

-If you would also like to support us, you can find out more on the following pages:
+We also collect donations for the educational work of the CA. If you would also like to support us, you can find out more on the following pages:

 Bank financing